-The California State University Fullerton and the University of California Irvine Chao Family Comprehensive Cancer Center Partnership for Cancer Health Disparities Research was formed in 2012 to help reduce cancer health disparities in Orange County.
+To this end, the California State University, Fullerton and the Chao Family Comprehensive Cancer Center launched the Partnership for Cancer Health Disparities Research in 2012 to help reduce cancer health disparities in Orange County.

-The collaboration, the first of its kind between the two institutions, is led by Allan Hubbell, MD, professor emeritus of medicine, public health and nursing science at UC Irvine, and Sora Park Tanjasiri, DrPH, professor of health science and director of the Health Promotion Research Institute at Cal State Fullerton.
-View our administrative team ›
+Funded by a four-year, $1.3 million grant from the National Cancer Institute, the collaboration, the first of its kind between the two institutions, is led by Allan Hubbell, MD, professor emeritus of medicine, public health and nursing science at UC Irvine, and Sora Park Tanjasiri, DrPH, professor of health science and director of the Cal State Fullerton Health Promotion Research Institute.

 “The overall goal is to establish a collaborative partnership that will increase cancer health disparities research at both institutions,” Hubbell said.
 “By doing so, the partnership will contribute to reducing—and eventually eliminating—disparities in Orange County, leading to cancer health equity.”

 “Cancer is the second leading cause of death among all major ethnic groups,” Tanjasiri said, “however, the risk of developing cancer varies considerably by ethnicity.”
 Hispanics, for example, have higher rates of cervical cancer, stomach cancer and liver cancer than non-Hispanic whites.
 Non-Hispanic black males have the highest overall cancer incidence and mortality rate of any ethnic group.